For questions contact:

 No, Educational Technology is not a certification area.
-If you are already certified (elementary education, middle school, school library media, business teacher education, special education, technology education, etc.) then our MS and graduate certificate will enhance what you are already doing.
+If you are already certified (elementary education, middle school, school library media, business teacher education, special education, technology education, etc.) then our program will enhance what you are already doing.
 However, if you do not have any kind of certification and you do want to teach in a k-12 school you should contact the Certification Office to talk about options and additional course work that would be needed.

 11. I'm an international student.
 Can I complete your program?

 If you reside outside of the United States you can complete our program as it is entirely online.
 However, if you are an international student coming to the U.S. there are different requirements from the home country as to how much can be taken online and how much is required face-to-face.
 Through a combination of face-to-face electives, choosing a face-to-face section of the research course, and some tweaking we can try and make it work if possible.
 You'll want to work closely with your advisor so we can ensure meeting your requirements.
 You will want to begin the application process by contacting our international center.
 They must accept you first before we see any of your application materials. email@example.com

 12. How do I apply?

 The process begins at Graduate Studies.

 13. Now that I have my Master's or Education Specialist, what if I want a Doctorate?

 Check out AECT Curricula Data of Degree Programs.
 While the focus is on comparison of curriculum across the field, it's also useful to see what programs are offered where.
 The majority of programs are still face-to-face or hybrid, but there are some doctoral programs with online options.